Course Catalog 2024-2025

 Fall, Spring, Variable

-GOV 304pp Seminar in American Government (4 Credits)
+GOV 304pp Seminar: Topics in American Government-Pathologies of Power (4 Credits)

 A comparative examination of McCarthyism, Watergate and Iran-Contra.
 A look at how our political institutions function under stress.
-Prerequisite: a 200-level course in American government. {S}
+Prerequisite: a 200-level course in American government.
+Restrictions: Juniors and seniors only.
+Enrollment limited to 12.
+Instructor permission required. {S}

 Fall, Spring, Variable